 Partnership with councils

-The Local Government Road Safety Program is our partnership with Roads and Maritime Services and participating local councils.
+The Local Government Road Safety Program is Transport for NSW's partnership with participating local councils.
 The program has been revised to include more councils and raise the profile of road safety in NSW.

 The program started in 1992 and has grown to include more than 80 councils.
 Most of these receive 50-50 funding for a Road Safety Officer, as well as funding for local road safety projects.
 Under the revised program (2014-2017), several councils have chosen to receive funding for projects only.